team-targaryen/react-blue/README.md

 # React Blue

 React Blue is a prototyping and visualization tool that helps engineers build component trees with custom templates.
-We envisioned the ability for developers to quickly create their component file structure coupled with a friendly UI/UX.
-We’re excited to present to you, an application that provides export functionality and a pre-configured development environment for front-end and full-stack React-applications.
+We envision the ability for engineers to quickly create their component file structure coupled with a friendly UI/UX.
+This tool provides an export feature that sets up a pre-configured development environment for front-end and full-stack React applications.

 React Blue is in beta.
 The founding team is actively working on new features to improve the tool.
 All feedback is welcome.
 Please post issues directly to this GitHub.